-To reinforce this support, it is proposed to dedicate a person that would be the specific point of contact for the delegates of the ICT sector.
+To reinforce this support, a person is dedicated to be the specific point of contact for the delegates of the ICT sector.
 As such, the information and support provided would also stay as close as possible to the issues related to this sector.